“Having therefore obtained help of God, I continue unto this day…”

 Statement of Purpose

 It is our purpose to glorify God and the Lord Jesus Christ, first and foremost - nothing else matters if we don’t please Him.
 Secondly, Jesus Christ said that He would build His church (Matt 16:18).
-The first emphasis is to be on those who are already members in the church.
+The first emphasis must be on those who are already members in the church.
 If we don’t seek to grow spiritually ourselves, we will not be able to fulfill the role of an ambassador for Jesus Christ without it (2 Corinthians 5:20).
 The secondary emphasis on growing the church is winning the lost.
 A church that doesn’t actively seek the lost and to spread the gospel by order of the great commission found in Acts 1:8 is a church which has become self-indulgent like the world and will one day perish without a heavenly vision (Proverbs 29:18).

 The Scriptures